Volume-preserving maps between Hermitian symmetric spaces of compact type: Irreducible Hermitian symmetric spaces and their Segre varieties

+Later in the paper we will sometimes use the notation $z_{ji}:=-z_{ij}$ if $j >i$ for this type II case.
 The Pl\"ucker embedding of $G(n,n)$ gives a 2-canonical embedding of $G_{II}(n,n).$ Unfortunately this embedding is not good enough for our purposes later.
 Therefore, we will use a different embedding in this paper, which is given by the spin representation of $O_{2n}$.
 This embedding is what is called a one-canonical embedding of $G_{II}(n,n).$ We briefly describe this embedding as following.
 More details can be found in [Chapter 12; PS].